windwp/nvim-autopairs/README.md

 [Rules API](https://github.com/windwp/nvim-autopairs/wiki/Rules-API)

 ### Treesitter
-You can use treesitter to check for a pair
+You can use treesitter to check for a pair.

 ```lua
 local npairs = require("nvim-autopairs")